Small trial shows "brain pacemaker" may ease severe anorexia

 Anorexia has one of the highest mortality rates of any psychiatric disorder and is among the most common psychiatric disorders in girls aged between 15 and 19 years.
 Symptoms include deliberate weight loss induced and sustained by the patient, and a need to control calorie intake and output.

-Treatment usually focuses on changing behavior, but experts say up to 20 percent of patients get no benefit from such treatments and are at risk of dying prematurely.
+Treatment usually focuses on changing behaviour, but experts say up to 20 percent of patients get no benefit from such treatments and are at risk of dying prematurely.

 Commenting on the results of this small trial, Janet Treasure and Ulrike Schmidt of King's College London's Institute of Psychiatry said the technique looked promising and would give hope to patients with especially pernicious forms of anorexia.